 If you plan to employ a citizen of a non-EU country, you must provide the following information in addition to the requirements specified under Work permit requirements:

 - prove that your business can guarantee a salary for the person who is applying for a work permit.
 Based on bank statements and previous and current income statements and balance sheets, you must be able to prove that you will be able to pay a salary for at least three months.

 - the last three monthly tax account statements from your business.
 This requirement applies only if the business had previous employees from non-EU countries who received permits to work for it.

 There are some exceptions that imply that you, as an employer, do not need to provide the information listed above in order to meet the requirements for work permits, even if you belong to one of the industries that are subject to more stringent control.

 - within municipality, county council and Government

 - where the number of employees is 50 or more.

 If your business is registered in a non-EU country and operates in Sweden

 If your business is registered in a non-EU country and operates in Sweden in one of the above industries, it must have a branch in Sweden.
-The branch must describe the terms of employment in the Offer of Employment, as well as provide the Migration Agency with information about the position as needed.
-The branch is to register with the Swedish Companies Registration External link, opens in new window.
-(Bolagsverket).
+The branch must describe the terms of employment when information about the employment is provided, as well as provide the Migration Agency with futjer information about the position as needed.